kord

 NPM:

-This has a reduced capability set (no audio input / output), but works well for some of the core use cases.
+Run directly from GitHub Container Registry using any WASI-compatible runtime.
+This has a reduced capability set (no audio input / output), but works well for core use cases.

 Help Docs